-Amma Inikki Ribbon Pakoda Pannina (Amma made Ribbon Pakoda today)
+Amma Inikki Ribbon Pakodam Pannina (Amma made Ribbon Pakodam today!)

 It’s Monday and it’s that time of the day when the morning hustle-bustle is ebbing away.
 I’ve just concluded the breakfast session, Meera and Arjun have finished their morning lessons and are enjoying a well-deserved break.
 Raghav’s fast at work.
 My morning cup of tea is sizzling on the stove and I’m looking forward to sipping it at leisure.

 I pick up the phone and call my mother.
-We’ve only said our hellos when my father announced – ” Inikki Amma Ribbon Pakoda pannina” (Amma made ribbon pakoda today).
-My ears perk up at the mention of ribbon pakoda.
-I quickly strain the tea and move over to the breakfast nook to find a comfortable spot by the window.
+We’ve only said our hellos when my father announced – ” Inikki Amma Ribbon Pakodam pannina” (Amma made ribbon pakodam today).
+My ears perk up at the mention of the popular snack item.
+I quickly strain the tea and move over to the breakfast nook, find a comfortable spot by the window and sit there.

 Amma continues to describe it – ” Romba nanna vandudu di, yennaiye kudikalai” (It turned out really well.
 Didn’t soak up too much oil at all).
-“Yennaiye kudikalai” being one of the benchmarks of a good bakshanam (snacks).
+“Yennaiye kudikalai” being one of the benchmarks of a good bakshanam (a blanket term for South-Indian snacks).
 My legs are tired from a manic morning of making several batches of idlis and chutney, but I feel a familiar itch and an all too familiar voice whispering into my ears –Ask for the recipe!

-“Rendu Arisi Maavukku oru Kadala maavu Yeduthukko ( For every 2 cups of rice flour, take a cup of Besan).
+“Rendarai Arisi Maavukku oru Kadala maavu Yeduthukko ( For every 2.5 cups of rice flour, take a cup of Besan).

 Adula (to that) add some salt,red chilli powder, hing, butter or hot oil and mix well), she says.

-The familiar voice is louder now and is temptingly saying – You’ve never made Ribbon Pakoda before. if you start now, you can finish making it before it’s time to prep for lunch and get Meera settled for her next class.
+The voice is louder now and is temptingly saying – You’ve never made Ribbon Pakodam before. if you start now, you can finish making it before it’s time to prep for lunch and get Meera settled for her next class.

-Im still on the call with her when I measure out 1 cup of rice flour and 1/2 cup of Gramflour/Besan.
-To this, I add 1 tsp salt, 3/4 tsp of red chilli , 1/4 tsp hing and 1 tbsp butter.
+I’m still on the call with her when I measure out 1 1/4 cup of rice flour and 1/2 cup of Chickpea flour/Besan.
+To this I add, 3/4 tsp salt, 1 tsp of red chilli , 1/4 tsp hing (asafoetida) and 1 tbsp butter.

 I tell her that Im going to make it right away and hang up before she could protest about overextending myself.
-Yendi izhuthu vittukarai (why’re you straining yourself?), she’d often say
+Yendi izhuthu vittukarai (why are you straining yourself?), she’d often say

 I quickly pull the dough together with less than 3/4 cup of water.
-I heat some oil in a kadai (Usually this is the first step of the process, but I was preoccupied).
-I fish out my Naazhi (mold) and insert the ribbon pakoda jaali (shape).
+I heat some oil in a kadai (typically, I’d do this first, but I was preoccupied).
+I fish out my Naazhi (mold) and insert the ribbon pakodam jaali (shape), which is like two slits on a round plate.
 I stuff some dough and press some of it into the hot oil.
 It cooks in no time.
-I check for salt and the spice level and it’s spot on.
+I check for salt and the spice level and its spot on.
 I make the rest of it in two quick successions.

 Just as I’m finishing up making the last batch, M&A come to me asking for a snack.
-I dole out some of the freshly made pakodas and they LOVE it!
-I’m thrilled!
-“I told you it’d be worth it”, the familiar voice says.
+I dole out some of the freshly made pakodams and they LOVE it!
+I’m over the moon!
+“I told you it’d be worth it”, the voice says.

 The kids demolished their bowls and I had demolished a severe case of Monday Morning Blues!